azerion/bluestack-sdk-ios/infeed.md

 - 16:9 : is the international standard format of HDTV

-`NB:` if you use infeed parallax you can customise your cell height
+`NB:` if you use infeed in tableView  is recommended to customise your cell height .

 **Objective-C**